Relative tensor products and Koszul duality in monoidal oo-categories: Introduction

 \Cref{sec:External} concerns a variant of the results of sections \ref{sec:Morita_double_cat} and \ref{sec:BLMod} in which $\Cc^\otimes$, instead of being monoidal, is $\LM$-monoidal, and $A \in \Alg(\Cc_\a)$.
 Under suitable assumptions on $A$, we construct a left-action of the monoidal $\infty$-category $\BMod{A}{A}(\Cc_\a)$ of $A$-$A$-bimodules in $\Cc_\a$ on the $\infty$-category $\LMod_A(\Cc)$ of left $A$-modules in $\Cc_\mM$.
 Strictly speaking, this construction generalizes the analogous construction from the previous two sections, and it is this generalized version that is needed in the sequel.
 Indeed, even if one is interested in applying Koszul duality for modules to a monoidal category

-if the unit object $\one \in \Cc$ is not terminal, the methods of \cref{SectionKoszLM} and \cref{sec:Twisted_arrow_bar_construction} necessitate that we work with an associated $\LM$-monoidal category which witnesses $\Cc$ as left-tensored over the monoidal slice category $\Cc^\otimes_{/\one}$. \footnote{Thus, in some sense sections \ref{sec:Morita_double_cat} and \ref{sec:BLMod} treat a special case before moving on to the generality we need in section \ref{sec:External}.
+if the unit object $\one \in \Cc$ is not terminal, the methods of sections \ref{SectionKoszLM} and \ref{sec:Twisted_arrow_bar_construction} necessitate that we work with an associated $\LM$-monoidal category which witnesses $\Cc$ as left-tensored over the monoidal slice category $\Cc^\otimes_{/\one}$. \footnote{Thus, in some sense sections \ref{sec:Morita_double_cat} and \ref{sec:BLMod} treat a special case before moving on to the generality we need in section \ref{sec:External}.
 This may not be logically efficient, but we feel that what we lose in logical efficiency we gain in clarity of exposition.
-Additionally, our construction at the level of double $\infty$-categories in \cref{sec:Morita_double_cat}, does not have a counterpart in \cref{sec:External}, and may be of use elsewhere.}
+Additionally, this gives us an opportunity to discuss the closely related construction of the action of horizontal endomorphisms on horizontal morphisms in the general setting of a double $\infty$-category.}

-In \cref{sec:LM_monoidal_pairings} we review $\LM$-monoidal algebras and $\LM$-monoidal pairings in preparation for \cref{SectionKoszLM}. \Cref{LM52227}, which takes place in the setting of general $\LM$-monoidal pairings and generalizes Proposition 5.2.2.27 of~\cite{HA}, may reasonably be regarded as the main theorem on Koszul duality for modules, but in an abstract, axiomatic form.
+In \cref{sec:LM_monoidal_pairings} we review $\LM$-monoidal categories and $\LM$-monoidal pairings in preparation for \cref{SectionKoszLM}. \Cref{LM52227}, which takes place in the setting of general $\LM$-monoidal pairings and generalizes Proposition 5.2.2.27 of~\cite{HA}, may reasonably be regarded as the main theorem on Koszul duality for modules, but in an abstract, axiomatic form.
 As hinted above, \cref{sec:Overview} is devoted to an overview of its proof, preceded by an overview of the proof of the analogous Theorem 5.2.2.27 of~\cite{HA}.

 In \cref{sec:Twisted_arrow_bar_construction} we specialize from the generality of $\LM$-monoidal pairings to the case of the twisted arrow category.
 We show that if $\C^\otimes$ is an $\LM$-monoidal $\infty$-category and $M$ is an algebra in the twisted arrow category of $\Cc_\aA$ which lies over algebras $A$ in $\C_\aA$ and $B$ in $\C^\op_\aA$ with $B$ trivial, then $\TwArr(\C)$ \emph{admits realizations of $M$-bar constructions $\otimes$-compatibly} (see \cref{def:admits_A_bar}).